 My favorite TV shows of all time are Frasier, Parks & Recreation and Avatar: The Last Airbender.
 My favorite movies of all time are Stardust, Bachelor Mother (1939), A Goofy Movie and The Muppet Christmas Carol.
 My favorite song is (probably) Paradise by the Dashboard Light but my theme song is I Go to the Zoo.
 My favorite band is Jukebox the Ghost.

-Fred the Dog from What If World is based on our real dog, Fred, who was adopted in 2010.
-His tongue really does stick out and he really does love eating sticks.
-We also have a dog named Ginger, a cat named Otis, and two sons.
+Fred the Dog from What If World is based on our real dog, Fred, who was adopted in 2010 and unfortunately passed in 2023.
+His tongue really did stick out and he really did love eating sticks.